Donald Trump says Kamala Harris, who's married to a Jewish man, 'doesn't like Jewish people'

 Trump's campaign has also criticized Emhoff's adult daughter Ella for posting on her social media account a fundraising link for the U.N.
 Relief and Works Agency for Palestinian Refugees.
 Israel has sought to ban the group and suggests it supports terrorists.
 European leaders have said that is a baseless accusation.

+Rosenberg, who is Jewish, is a longtime conservative New York City radio personality who hosts “Sid and Friends in the Morning,” on 77 WABC.
+Guests on his show have included Trump-world figures like Rudy Giuliani and Donald Trump Jr.

+Rosenberg came to prominence as a sidekick and sports anchor on Don Imus’ long-running morning radio show.
+He drew backlash in 2001 for making racist comments calling tennis star Venus Williams an “animal” and saying that she and her sister Serena should pose for National Geographic magazine.
+He was fired from Imus' show over those remarks but re-appeared on the show later and was involved in the incident that got Imus fired in 2007, in which Imus made a racist and misogynist remark about the mostly black Rutgers University women’s basketball team.

-AP White House Correspondent Zeke Miller in Washington contributed to this report.
+AP White House Correspondent Zeke Miller in Washington and AP writer Michael R. Sisak in New York contributed to this report.

 Credit: AP